0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

-OCaml by the way is a really excellent ML family language, and the influences on Rust are clear.
+OCaml is a high level ML family language, and the influences on Rust are clear.
 I talk a lot about Rust being similar to Haskell, but really, they're BOTH ML family languages.

 Rust is just hiding inside C's clothing to sneak into the popular kids party.

 A reminder that there are more Rust projects on github than Kotlin, Scala, and Swift.
-We're here because Rust isn't a fringe language, it's mainstream and is ready for use in your company TODAY.
+We're here because Rust isn't a fringe language, despite it's very strange roots, it's mainstream and is ready for use in production TODAY.

-Let's compare Rust to Go.
+Let's compare Rust to the very similar language Go.

 ---